Friday, October 12, 2012

 There is a set time for every battle to come to an end.
 I believe the picture above is truly worth shouting about!
 God has given us a picture of a natural occurrence to show us the predator spirits are being dealt with.
 Even while they are hunting for more prey, they shall become prey.
 It is the prophetic word released against them at this strategic time that calls those things that are invisible, into the natural.
 We declare the armor of pride is coming off.
 Like the arrow that pierced King Ahab's armor in his most vulnerable place, God is able to direct his archers to release that specific word that will pierce the pride and release truth.
 The arrows of truth are being released.

-According to what You have already done, Lord Jesus, we bind the spirit of Leviathan and pride, and all the works of the enemy.
+According to what You have already done, Lord Jesus, we bind the spirit of pride.
 "Satan, be bound," in Jesus name.
 We render the works of the enemy silent, impotent and paralyzed in Jesus name.
-We send the unclean demonic spirits back to the pit of hell.
-We ask for You to loose the Holy Spirit, full of truth and revelation, that will send out Your arrows of truth and make people free.
+We ask for You to release the Spirit of Truth and revelation that will unravel the lies, heal what's been hurt make people free.
 We ask for the Spirit of Grace and Repentance to be released all over the land.
 Let the Spirit of Liberty and the Spirit of Adoption be released now, in Jesus name.

 Father, You said, "For they shall not be ashamed who wait for Me."
 You asked, "Shall the prey be taken from the mighty, or the captives of the righteous be delivered?"
 We say, "YES, LORD!"
 Today we release the decree against the spirit of pride and Leviathan, and all the works of the enemy.